Afghanistan’s neighbors watch warily as Taliban completes its dramatic takeover

 In April, the TTP narrowly missed the Chinese ambassador with a car bomb outside his hotel in Quetta, Pakistan.

-From Islamabad to New Delhi to Beijing, there are “varying levels of concern” about how easily — and boldly — the Taliban took over, said Andrew Small, a senior fellow at the German Marshall Fund and author of “The China-Pakistan Axis: Asia’s New Geopolitics.”
+From Islamabad, Pakistan, to New Delhi to Beijing, there are “varying levels of concern” about how easily — and boldly — the Taliban took over, said Andrew Small, a senior fellow at the German Marshall Fund and author of “The China-Pakistan Axis: Asia’s New Geopolitics.”

 Even Pakistan, which has facilitated the Taliban’s return to power, “may not like how this has played out,” Small said.
 “There is now going to be heightened Chinese scrutiny and pressure to guarantee stability in the neighborhood.”